Steve Wigley: Bristol City

 On 18 August 2010, Wigley became assistant manager to Keith Millen at Bristol City on a one-year rolling contract.
 Millen stated: "Steve was the man I wanted.
 He was always the name at the front of the list."
 Millen left the club in October 2011, and Wigley left a few weeks later by mutual consent.

 Hull City

 On 18 November, Wigley rejoined Hull City as first-team coach.
 After Steve Bruce was appointed team manager on 8 June 2012, Wigley and fellow first team coach Stuart Watkiss left the club.

 Fulham

 Shortly afterwards, Wigley was appointed head of coaching and under-18 manager at the Fulham Academy.

 Nottingham Forest

 Wigley left Fulham in May 2014 to again team up with Stuart Pearce as his assistant manager at Nottingham Forest.
 After Dougie Freedman replaced Pearce as manager on 1 February 2015, Wigley and the remainder of the backroom staff left the following day.

 Return to Fulham

-On 30 June 2015, Wigley rejoined Fulham as under-18s manager.
-In 2021, he was promoted to manager of the under-23s.
+On 30 June 2015, Wigley rejoined Fulham as U18s manager.
+In 2021, he was promoted to manager of the U23s.